OxfordCityCouncil/OxfordCityCouncil.github.io/_posts/2017-05-7-collaboration-not-reinvention.md

 We know that by collaborating with third party providers we can improve the service we offer our customers and also save ourselves time, effort and cost.
 There's also a good chance that the service will work well and will have been designed more around user needs.

 ## Working with Democracy Club
 We love [Democracy Club's](https://democracyclub.org.uk) aim to "make the process of democracy better for everyone" which reflects our values as a local authority.
-They are also completely partisan, so no problems with pre-election communications or bias.
+They are also completely non-partisan, so no problems with pre-election communications or bias.

 They have a set of tools to achieve their aims, such as their [Candidates' Register](https://candidates.democracyclub.org.uk/) that powers their [WhoCanIVoteFor](https://whocanivotefor.co.uk/) service.
 We've helped crowdsource data for this register and we use WhoCanIVoteFor [on our website](https://www.oxford.gov.uk/info/20046/elections_and_voting/1178/general_election_-_8_june_2017).